cchudzicki-ocw-testing/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 ### Further Readings:

-- The terms "forward-mode" and "reverse-mode" differentiation are most prevalent in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD), which will will cover later in this course.
+- The terms "forward-mode" and "reverse-mode" differentiation are most prevalent in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD), which will cover later in this course.
 - You can find many, many articles online about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) in neural networks.
 - There are many other versions of this, e.g. in differential geometry the derivative linear operator (multiplying Jacobians and perturbations dx right-to-left) is called a [pushforward](https://en.wikipedia.org/wiki/Pushforward_(differential)), whereas multiplying a gradient row vector (covector) by a Jacobian left-to-right is called a [pullback](https://en.wikipedia.org/wiki/Pullback_(differential_geometry)).
 - This video on "[Understanding Automatic Differentiation](https://www.youtube.com/watch?v=UqymrMG-Qi4)" by [Dr. Mohamed Tarek](https://github.com/mohamed82008) also starts with a similar left-to-right (reverse) vs right-to-left (forward) viewpoint and goes into how it translates to Julia code, and how you define custom chain-rule steps for Julia AD.